tupton/dotfiles/README.md

 and so forth.

 Look at the `Makefile` to see which dotfiles are installed by default and which require running a separate task.
-For example, TextMate and tarsnap configs only really apply to my local machine, so they are not installed by default.
+For example, tarsnap configs only really apply to my local machine, so they are not installed by default.

 Use `make list` to see a list of all targets, including the test targets and any auxiliary helper targets.
 More on test targets follows.